htrajan/ht-drawsteel/Draw Steel Rules.md

 - **Project Goal:** 450
 - **1st Level:** Whenever you use this knife with a weapon ability, the ability deals an extra 3 psychic damage.
 This extra damage increases by 1 each time you attack the same target during the same encounter, to a maximum of 3.
 - **5th Level:** Whenever you reduce a creature to 0 Stamina with the knife, one of its indentations glows brighter.
 When you use a signature ability using the knife, you can use a triggered action to expend any number of bright-glowing indentations, with the ability dealing extra psychic damage equal to the number of indentations.
 The expended indentations then return to a dim glow.
-- **9th Level:** If you make a weapon attack against a target after dropping down on them from at least 2 squares' height, the attack deals an extra `(SURGE)(SURGE)` psionic psychic damage.
+- **9th Level:** If you make a weapon attack against a target after dropping down on them from at least 2 squares' height, the attack deals an extra `⚡⚡` psionic psychic damage.
 You can distribute all extra psychic damage dealt by the attack between the target and any enemies adjacent to them.

 #### LANCE OF THE SUNDERED STAR